Hydration & Moisturization: Not the Same!

 If, like me, your complexion doesn’t seem to improve much with humidity, you likely have dry skin.
 If you rarely have excess oil, and you feel like you can never apply enough face oil & moisturizers- you likely have dry skin.
 Dry skin, sigh, can also feel tight & irritated.
 I know, I know… it does get a bit confusing.
 Dry skin requires moisture from oils to soothe & protect the tissue states.
 Properly moisturized skin is less likely to become dehydrated.

 And yep.
 Just to further muddy the waters, skin can be both dry & dehydrated.
 Hydration & moisture levels impact one another.
 Just like our mental, physical, emotional bodies- our skin requires daily care & attention to maintain a healthy balanced complexion.
 Because skin is impacted by many variables (diet, stress, environmental factors, seasons, hormones.
 To name a few), it should come as no surprise that routines should shift to care for skin.
 Oftentimes this looks like subbing in a face mist, adding additional moisture by subbing in a butter for an oil, or changing what time of day you use what.

 The symptoms of both conditions are similar, so don’t stress if you feel confused about what your skin might be asking for.

 If you are unsure if your skin is dehydrated or dry or both, start by adding more hydration into your routine.
-Mist with Opulence Mist multiple times a day, and use Moonrise Toner in the evenings.
-Both of those products are highly hydrating.
+Mist with Earth Essence Mist multiple times a day, which is highly hydrating.
 Start off with a lighter weight oil like Sub Rosa Serum to seal in the hydration.